artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## The LaProfiler

-The first test will involve some sprites sourced from Shia LaBeouf’s infamous “Just Do it!” monologue in #INTRODUCTIONS (2015).
-Source: https://vimeo.com/125095515.
+The "LaProfiler" series of tests will involve some sprites sourced from Shia LaBeouf’s infamous “Just Do it!” monologue in #INTRODUCTIONS (2015).
+It's a 1280x720px video, source: https://vimeo.com/125095515.

 ![A lineup of LeBeouf sprites](/wiki/assets/SpriteLineupSingleLine.png)